Phase-space networks and connectivity of the kagome antiferromagnet

 In contrast, Fig.~\ref{fig:6x3_graphs-b} shows the short-loop network generated from the same $\sqrt{3}\times\sqrt{3}$ reference configuration when only elementary six-spin weathervane rotations are allowed.
 This component contains 2148 nodes and 6264 edges, reflecting the restriction to the lowest-energy dynamical processes.
-All edges in this restricted network correspond to six-spin weathervane rotations and therefore carry the same barrier energy.
-However, it includes only those coplanar states that are mutually reachable through sequences of such elementary loops.
-For example, $q=0$ states contain only winding loops of length $2L$ (Fig.~\ref{fig:6x3_graphs-b}) and are therefore absent from the short-loop network.
+All edges in this restricted network correspond to six-spin weathervane rotations and therefore carry the same barrier-energy scale.
+The short-loop network includes only those coplanar states that are mutually reachable through sequences of such elementary loops.
+For example, $q=0$ states contain only system-spanning winding loops, rather than elementary six-spin loops, and are therefore absent from the short-loop network shown here.
 The reduced number of nodes thus reflects restricted dynamical accessibility rather than a reduction of the underlying ground-state manifold.
-Dynamics generated solely by elementary loops is therefore not ergodic within the coplanar manifold, even though the full $6\times3$ network forms a single Kempe sector when all weathervane loops are activated.
-The full network restores this connectivity by incorporating these longer collective rearrangements, which bridge otherwise disconnected regions of phase space.
+Dynamics generated solely by elementary loops is therefore not ergodic within the coplanar manifold, even though the full $6\times3$ network forms a single Kempe sector when all weathervane loops are included.
+Longer weathervane loops reconnect states that are disconnected under elementary-loop dynamics.
 From this perspective, restricting the dynamics to elementary loops partitions the Kempe sector into short-loop dynamical components, while the full network restores connectivity by including longer collective rearrangements.